Volunteer Helpline Worker

 - With a focus on the unique needs of adult learners, the training workshops are delivered using a variety of techniques including training tapes, manuals, group discussion and role-plays

-- Orientation (includes tour of call centre, computer training, introduction to the community resources and referrals database and policy review
+- Orientation (includes a tour of the call centre, computer training, introduction to the community resources and referrals database and policy review)

 - Advanced Training will enhance active listening and crisis de-escalation skills and offer instruction in stress management techniques

-- In-service Trainings deal with relevant topics of interest to the helpline workers.
+- In-service Training deal with relevant topics of interest to the helpline workers.
 Attendance is mandatory at 1 per year.

 - Our volunteer commitment is flexible.
-For the first year, volunteers will complete 16 hours a month (with 8 of those hours being from 10PM-6AM).
-After this 200 hour/one-year commitment, the minimum can be reduced to as little as 8 hours a month with no overnight requirement.
+For the first year, volunteers will complete 16 hours a month (with 8 of those hours between the hours of 10:00 pm – 6:00 am).
+After this 200 hours/one-year commitment, the minimum can be reduced to as little as 8 hours a month with no overnight requirement.
 Volunteers have the opportunity to sign up for their shifts based on their unique schedule.

 - Interpersonal communication, and risk assessment skills which will be of benefit in both personal and professional relationships